byuitechops/for-the-strength-of-developers/Orientation/README.md

 Follow the Setup/Configure instructions and ASK QUESTIONS if you need help.

-The Introduction Training is all the background information you need to know about BYUI Technical Operations, your new workplace, the work flow, the basic essentials of code, as well as expectations and resources regarding that code
+The Orientation Training is all the background information you need to know about BYUI Technical Operations, your new workplace, and the work flow.

 ## Sections